Le Tonkinois Varnish

 Some older models do not automatically reset after overheating, they have a reset switch on the top of the heater under a rubber bung.

 The heater might be locked out after overheating, fault codes 15, 17, 50.
 Some D1LCC heaters versions can lock out after 5 identical faults.
 We have not encountered this.
 Providing no other components are damaged the locked ECU can be reset with equipment like the diagnostic unit, 7 day timer, 701, 801 or EasyStart Select controllers.
+We have no information on suitability of EasyStart Pro controllers.

 When turned on, the heater just blows cold air, never stops and does not perform a start attempt.